scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

         scala> val q"new { ..$earlydefns } with RequiresX" = withx
         earlydefns: List[universe.Tree] = List(val x = 1)

 2. List of parents.
-A list of type identifiers with possibly an optional arguments to the first one in the list:
+A list of type identifiers with optional arguments to the first one in the list:

         scala> val q"new ..$parents"  = q"new Foo(1) with Bar[T]"
         parents: List[universe.Tree] = List(Foo(1), Bar[T])

-   First of the parents has a bit unusual shape that is a symbiosis of term and type trees:
+   The first of the parents has an unusual shape that is a combination of term and type trees:

         scala> val q"${tq"$name[..$targs]"}(...$argss)" = parents.head
         name: universe.Tree = Foo